 Renting is affordable

 Last year, there were very low vacancies for landlords and apartment owners.
-Even more, The National Apartment Association predicts a 95% occupancy rate for 2019.
-This means that owners will not have to offer big incentives that were common when occupancy rates were lower and can also charge slightly higher rent prices.
+According to the National Apartment Association, as of August 2021 the occupancy rate was 96.9%, and was higher than the previous high set about 20 years ago.
+This might mean that owners will not have to offer big incentives that were common when occupancy rates were lower and can also charge slightly higher rent prices.
 Developers are also responding to these trends by building more apartments to meet the demand.

 What about rent prices in my city?

 While national trends certainly are important to observe, there are many different local factors that influence rent prices in the locations where you own properties or are looking to rent.
-Rental search site RENTCafe, released a report comparing average rent prices for 2018 and their year-over-year increases.
+Monthly rent prices have risen 15% in 2022 to an average of $2000, and popular cities like Austin are up 50%.

-Both landlords and tenants are moving toward online options when it comes to managing their properties, finding places to rent, and paying rent.
-There are many aspects of successfully managing a rental property and more and more landlords are turning to online solutions when it comes to things like collecting payments, creating leases, and finding qualified candidates.
+Since the pandemic, both landlords and tenants are moving toward online options when it comes to managing their properties, finding places to rent and paying rent.
+There are many aspects of successfully managing a rental property and more and more landlords are turning to online solutions when it comes to things like collecting payments, creating leases and finding qualified candidates.

-Landlords who use online solutions for things like rental applications, electronic signatures of leases, and online rent payments are able to provide a better experience for their tenants.
+Landlords who use online solutions for things like rental applications, electronic signatures of leases and online rent payments are able to provide a better experience for their tenants.
 Do not underestimate the positive impact that these solutions can make on attracting tenants and retaining good tenants when you are able to provide them a pleasant experience.
-Most tenants in 2019, do not expect to have to fill out paper forms, write checks, or send things by mail.
-Another benefit this brings to the landlord is that they are 6% more likely to receive their payments on time when compared to landlords who don’t offer online payments.
+Most tenants do not expect to have to fill out paper forms, write checks or send things by mail.
+Landlords typically find that using online payments increases the rate of payment.

 When landlords understand the minds of tenants and are aware of emerging trends, they’ll be more successful in operating their businesses and have a leg up on their competition.